bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

     bpc closure has only one method: __invoke() var_dump closure got empty Closure object

-6. not support Null Coalescing Operator ??

-7. not support foreach as list()
+6. not support foreach as list()

-8. global decl only support `$var`
+7. global decl only support `$var`

     bpc not support `global $$varname`
     bpc not support `global ${...}`

-9. zend.multibyte
+8. zend.multibyte

     bpc not support multibyte

-10. traits
+9. traits

     bpc currently not support static variables in trait method trait methods inserted to class by define-php-method, @see Zend/tests/traits/inheritance003.phpt